makkus/inaugurate/README.rst

     see the list below for available options

 *app execution*
-    this is the same you'd use if you would execute the application if it was already installed and available in your ``PATH``
+    this is the same you'd use if you would execute the application if it was already installed and available in your ``PATH``, for example: ``ansible-playbook --ask-become-pass play.yml``

 apps
 ^^^^

-*inaugurate* can read text files that describe the requirements that are needed to install an application.
-This is an example for such a description for *ansible*:
+*inaugurate* uses text files that describe the requirements that are needed to install an application.
+This is an example for such a description, for the application *ansible*:

 .. code-block:: console